-From time to time, the Company may face legal claims or actions in the normal course of business.
+From time to time, the Company may face legal has been and is involved in claims or actions in that arise during the normal ordinary course of business.
 At each reporting date, the Company evaluates whether a potential loss amount or a potential range of loss is probable and reasonably estimable under the provisions of the authoritative guidance that address accounting for contingencies.
-The Company expenses as incurred the costs related to its legal proceedings. proceedings as incurred.
+The Company expenses the costs related to its legal proceedings as incurred.
+Although the results of litigation and claims cannot be predicted with certainty, we do not currently believe that the outcome of any of these legal matters will have a material adverse effect on our results of operation or financial condition, other than as discussed below regarding the matter involving Continuous Composites Inc. ("Continuous Composites"), which we previously disclosed.
+Regardless of the outcome, litigation can be costly and time consuming, as it can divert management's attention from important business matters and initiatives, negatively impacting our overall operations.

-In July 2021, Continuous Composites Inc. ("Continuous Composites"), a company based out of Idaho, brought a claim in the United States District Court for the District of Delaware against the Company regarding patent infringement.
+In July 2021, Continuous Composites, Inc. ("Continuous Composites"), a company based out of in Idaho, brought a claim in the United States District Court for the District of Delaware against the Company regarding patent infringement.
 On April 11, 2024, the jury returned a verdict against the Company in the amount of \$17.3 million.
 The jury found one of the two patent claims Continuous Composites asserted at trial against the Company to be invalid and not infringed.
 However, the jury found that the Company had infringed the other patent claim and awarded monetary damages.
-The Company disagrees with this verdict and intends to seek to overturn the verdict in post-trial motions with the District Court.
+The Company disagrees with this verdict and intends to seek has sought to overturn the verdict in post-trial motions with the District Court.
 The Company is exploring all available options, including seeking to overturn the verdict and any resulting judgment through the appeals process.